How to install Android 12 beta — A step-by-step Guide

 Now that your phone is ready, it’s time to install android 12.

 - On Windows, enter Command Prompt.
 On Linux or Mac, you’ll need to use Terminal.
-For Windows users, make sure you navigate to wherever you’re storing the folder.
+For Windows users, navigate to wherever you’re storing the folder.

 - After that, you must enter ADB sideload for Windows or ./ADB sideload for Mac/Linux.